How to track Certified Mail

 Tip: USPS supports multiple numbers separated by commas.

-Where to find the tracking number
+Where to find the number

-What tracking can prove
+What tracking records

 Common USPS tracking statuses